haddocking/powerfit/README.md

 atomic structure and the density.
 It takes as input an atomic structure in PDB-format and a cryo-EM density with its resolution; and outputs positions and rotations of the atomic structure corresponding to high correlation values.
-PowerFit uses the Local Cross-Correlation functions as its base score.
+PowerFit uses the local cross-correlation function as its base score.
 The score can optionally be enhanced by a Laplace pre-filter and/or a core-weighted version to minimize overlapping densities from neighboring subunits.
 It can further be hardware-accelerated by leveraging multi-core CPU machines out of the box or by GPU via the OpenCL framework.
-PowerFit is Free Software and has been succesfully installed and used on Linux, MacOSX and Windows machines.
+PowerFit is Free Software and has been succesfully installed and used on Linux and MacOSX machines.

 ## Requirements